Mona400/Problem-Solving-Training/level-1/README.md

 ## `Notes`

-* The time estimate for level problems is between ***30 min to 45 min*** for each problem, including ***reading time, thinking time, coding time, debugging time, and learning time***, and you can say that the sheet is done if you solved at least 30% of the sheet problems, finally you can say that the level is done if you solved at least 6 phases.
+* The time estimate for level problems is between ***30 min to 45 min*** for each problem, including ***reading time, thinking time, coding time, debugging time, and learning time***, and you can say that the phase is done if you solved at least 30% of the phase problems, finally you can say that the level is done if you solved at least 6 phases.

 <br>